 How is this course beneficial for power users?

-As a power user, you learn how to access data and improve your ability to communicate with database experts.
+As a power user, you will learn how to access data and improve your ability to communicate with database experts.
 Additionally, you will be introduced to sophisticated reporting techniques.

 I am a systems administrator.
 Will this course be beneficial to me?